LUCYFERRRS/Lucifer-FZ/README.md

 <p>
-- 👋 Hi, I’m LUCIFER<br>
+👋 Hi, I’m LUCIFER<br>
-- 👀 I'm looking for a Job into IT
+👀 I'm looking for a Job into IT

 - 🌱 I’m currently learning Python, Js, Html/CSS

-- 💞️ I lito to contribute into small projects like discord bots
+- 💞️ I like to contribute into small projects like discord bots

 - 📫 You can reach me on <a href="https://twitter.com/LUCYFERRRS">Twitter</a>
 </p>